azizultex/azizultex/README.md

 I am Azizul Haque, an entrepreneur, developer, and traveller.
 I love reading, learning technologies, managing remote team, and hovering the world.

-I founded [@WPPOOL](https://wppool.dev/?utm_source=github&utm_medium=azizultex) – A WordPress product company where do breed unique, amazing WrodPress products to help business make their life easier.
-WPPOOL is fully remote team based in Bangladesh.
+I founded [@WPPOOL](https://wppool.dev/?utm_source=github&utm_medium=azizultex) – A WordPress product company where we breed amazing unique WrodPress products to help business make their life easier.
+WPPOOL is fully remote team based in Bangladesh with an excellent work culture focusing on happy, healty personal and work-life balance.

-Some of our products include:
+Some of our products are:

 - 🌓 [**WP Dark Mode**](https://wppool.dev/wp-dark-mode/?utm_source=github&utm_medium=azizultex) - The best dark mode plugin for WordPress.
 Turn your website into dark mode in just on-click.
 Less eye strain.
 More user satisfaction.
 - 🛍 [**Stock Sync with Google Sheets**](https://wppool.dev/stock-sync-with-google-sheet-for-woocommerce/?utm_source=github&utm_medium=azizultex) - Easy, simple, and convenient stock management plugin for WooCommerce.
 Track your WooCoomerce product stock from a single Google Sheet